-After watching the video, review the benefits of expressing gratitude with students.
+After watching the videos, review the benefits of expressing gratitude with students.
 Remind students that the long-term benefits of expressing gratitude are only felt if we make expressing gratitude a habit.
 Invite students to participate in one (or several) gratitude habits.
 (You can also assign one or more of these activities).

-- Gratitude Journal: Each day, students journal (art or text) about what they are grateful for over the previous 24 hours, and why they are grateful for that event, person, object, etc. (You can also create a shared Google Document where students write their gratitudes each day for others to see, if desired and developmentally appropriate). - •3 Gratitudes: Ask students to share three things they

-• Random Act of Kindness: Each day students should spend two minutes writing an e-mail, or making a phone call praising or thanking someone for something they have done.
+- Gratitude Journal: Each day, students journal about what they are grateful for over the previous 24 hours, and why they are grateful for that event, person, object, etc. (You can also create a shared Google Document where students write their gratitudes each day for others to see, if desired). - •3 Gratitudes: Ask students to share three things they are grateful for each day.
+Students can do this in groups, in a journal, as homework with their parents, etc. - Random Act of Kindness: Each day students should spend two minutes writing an e-mail, or making a phone call praising or thanking someone for something they have done (texting not allowed).
 Students may choose a friend, family member, teacher - anyone deserving of praise or thanks.

 (You can also do this in-class.
 Each day, have students draw the name of another student in the class.
 Students then have a week to write down three things they appreciate about the person they drew.
 Students should be encouraged to look beyond, "I like your shoes," or "your notebook is pretty."
 Instead, they should notice when their person has contributed to the class, or helped a classmate, or something more substantive.
 At the end of the week, collect the three things and distribute them to the class.
 Students should not know who wrote about them.)